roblevintennis/guest-posts/articles/the-little-button-that-could.md

 ## Let's go monorepo!

+_The source code for this article is at https://github.com/roblevintennis/guest-posts/tree/the-little-button-that-could-series on the `the-little-button-that-could-series` branch._

-We're going to set up a tiny [yarn workspaces](https://classic.yarnpkg.com/lang/en/docs/workspaces/) based monorepo.
+We're going to set up a tiny [yarn workspaces](https://classic.yarnpkg.com/lang/en/docs/workspaces/) based [monorepo](https://en.wikipedia.org/wiki/Monorepo).
 So create a top-level directory to house this project and `cd` into it.

 ### package.json